rust-lang/rust/CONTRIBUTING.md

-A `git subrepo push src/tools/clippy` takes all the changes that happened to the copy in this repo and creates commits on the remote repo that match the local changes (so ever local commit that touched the subrepo causes a commit on the remote repo).
-Again, Even this `subrepo push` operation creates a commit in this repo that you need to get merged without rebasing.
+A `git subrepo push src/tools/clippy` takes all the changes that happened to the copy in this repo and creates commits on the remote repo that match the local changes (so every local commit that touched the subrepo causes a commit on the remote repo).
+Again, This `subrepo push` operation also creates a commit in this (rustc) repo that you need to get merged without rebasing.
 This is very important in order to make future synchronizations work.

 A `git subrepo pull src/tools/clippy` takes all changes since the last `subrepo pull` from the clippy